Today's Best Tech Deals

 iRobot’s Roomba brand has become as synonymous with robot vacuum as Q-tips is with cotton swabs.
 The Wi-Fi-enabled Roomba 960 is ample evidence why.
 It turns a tiresome chore into something you can almost look forward to.
 With three cleaning modes and dirt-detecting sensors, it kept all the floor surfaces in our testing immaculate, and its camera-driven navigation and mapping were superb.
 Its easy-to-use app provides alerts and detailed cleaning reports.
 The ability to control it with Amazon Alexa and Google Home voice commands are just the cherry on top.

 When a manufacturer builds one device that’s designed to perform more than one function, you all too often end up with a product that’s a jack of all trades, but a master of none.
-We certainly didn’t find that to be the case with the Roborock S6, a highly capable robot that will not only vacuum dirt off your floors, but mop your hard-surface flooring.
+That wasn’t the case with Roborock’s vacuum/mop hybrid, and this update version features stereo cameras that enable the device to avoid obstacles like shoes and power strips that will trip up robots with simpler navigation systems.

 Most sophisticated robot vacuum

 iRobot has done it again, taking the robot vacuum to the next level by creating another model that can empty its own dustbin.
 A second powerful vacuum in the Roomba s9+’s docking station automatically sucks the dust and debris out of the vacuum when it docks, storing as many as 30 dustbins full of dirt.
 And it stores it all in a filter bag, so that nothing escapes in your home’s air when you eventually need to change the bag.
 But as you’ve probably guessed, this one comes with a very high price tag.

 Best budget robot vacuum